lauratejada/lauratejada/README.md

 ## My Projects

 ##Fast Typing Game
-<a href="https://github.com/lauratejada"> GitHub Repository </a>
+<a href="https://github.com/lauratejada/fast-typing-game"> GitHub Repository </a>
-Description: This project is a fast typing game developed by me.
+Description: This project is a fast typing game.
 It provides an interactive environment for users to improve their typing speed and accuracy through various challenges and exercises.

 ## My Statistics